Prioritisation: What Changes First

 “That’s five initiatives for five people.”

 Sam looks at the board.
 “Plus we still have to pack and ship two hundred boxes a week, manage farm relationships, keep the platform running, and prepare a board presentation.”
-He’s listing his own workload, though he doesn’t frame it that way.
-He has forty-three unread support emails from the weekend.
+She’s listing her own workload, though she doesn’t frame it that way.
+She has forty-three unread support emails from the weekend.

 Maya puts down her marker.
 “I don’t know how to choose.”